I'm Erin!

 Lactation Consultation

-I offer in-person and virtual consultations for parents who are experiencing breastfeeding challenges.
+I offer in-person and virtual consultations for expecting parents or those who are experiencing breastfeeding challenges.
 I will provide a thorough assessment of you and your baby, and will work with you to develop a personalized care plan to meet your goals.

 $195 in-person